-Clear up the area you will work in...
+Clear up the area you in which you will work ...
 If it's a work-bench put other things to one side and give yourself a clear area to work in...
 If it's on the layout, clear away stock and tools and clean up the area you will be soldering in.

-If it is under the layout move stuff away to give yourself a clean space and somewhere for tools to sit, plus adequate space for a good work-light.
+If you will be soldering under the layout move stuff away to give yourself a clean space and also add somewhere for tools to sit, plus adequate space for a good work-light.

 This may sound a bit pedantic but to solder well you have to have the Iron at the correct angle to the work - and you also have to sometimes hold things at strange angles so your fingers don't get burned.
-This takes clear space, and if you do NOT make a clear area to work in you DO risk knocking things over, spilling the flux, burning or damaging things or becoming frustrated.
+This takes clear space, and if you do not make a clear area to work in you do risk knocking things over, spilling the flux, burning or damaging things or becoming frustrated.

-Clean up the work surfaces....
-And the material you will solder.
+Clean up the work surfaces.... and the material you will solder.

 If it's the parts of a loco or wagon kit, or even bits of wire and tube/sheet for a scratch-built model, file the edges square to remove the cusp that's left from the etching process.
-Clean the surfaces to be soldered with fiberglass pencil OR a DCCconcepts cleaning block.
-Wire is best cleaned with a strip of wet and dry emery paper (between 600 & 1200 grit is OK).

-If it's RAIL - clean it with a fiberglass pencil or strip of wet and dry paper...
-Or a needle file if you can get under the rail web.
-Clean rail should shine.
+Clean the surfaces to be soldered with a fiberglass pencil or a DCCconcepts cleaning block.
+Bare wire is best cleaned with a strip of wet and dry emery paper (between 600 & 1200 grit is OK).
+Insulated wire should be freshly stripped.
+If it's a length of rail, clean it with a fiberglass pencil or strip of wet and dry paper (or a needle file if you can get it under the rail web) Clean metal should really shine.